documentation

 • Organisation — the name the license was issued to

-• Seats — how many users the license allows and how many you’re using
+• Seats — how many machines the license allows and how many are activated

 • Issued and Expires — dates